momiji15/apptomap/R Ready to Map/Unit 1 Collecting Twitter Data Notebook.md

 `t <- 60 * 60 * 24 * 3` means to search for tweets for a period of three days.

-For  ore information, please refer to the rtweet article on [Live streaming tweets](https://rtweet.info/articles/stream.html).
+For  ore information, please refer to the rtweet article on [live streaming tweets](https://rtweet.info/articles/stream.html).
 Do you have any ideas how to create a time limit of five minutes?
 Let's find out if you are right!

 6. The anticipation to see if you are right is over.
 If you were thinking that `t <- 60 * 5` was the right answer, then you are correct!
 You win the satisifaction that you know you got the answer right and increased confidence in searching for tweets in real-time!
 Let's go ahead and assign this value to t.
 ```{r, chunk-nine, echo = TRUE, eval = FALSE}